josianenicolodi/PoatekChallange/README.md

          For programming logic exercises I used Python.
-For the database exercises I used Azure Data Studio with PostgreSQL.
+For the database exercises I used Azure Data Studio with PostgreSQL extension.